MatthewPalmer9/RailsHelper/Rails_Partials/Rails_Partials_Querying.md

 ```

 ## Conclusion
 Now we know how to query using partials with locals.
 It's a complicated process, and remembering how to write them is **hard**.
 Referencing either this guide or the Ruby Docs is perfectly acceptable.
+The purpose here is incorporating things like search bars into our websites while keeping our code DRY.